kaylahendrickson/garden/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: With training in engineering, data science, and UX design, I like to work on complex problems in healthcare access and health equity.
+description: I'm a Global Public Health Data Scientist that likes to work on complex problems in healthcare access and health equity.
 This website is currently serving as an extended resume and an experiment in digital gardening.
 Everything here is a work in progress, including the author.
 image_left: false
 images:
 - img/avatar.jpeg